-In IITKGP’s Gender Studies class a Bengali documentary ‘Paachaar’ (trafficking) was shown.
-The docu showed a man being the kingpin of the human trafficking racket and only young girls are being trafficked.
+In IITKGP’s Gender Studies workshop a Bengali documentary ‘Paachaar’ (trafficking) was shown.
+The docu-film showed a man being the kingpin of the human trafficking racket and only young girls are being trafficked.
 This documentary won several awards at international film festivals.
 At the end of the movie the docu-maker confessed to everyone not to go by what the documentary shows and told them that the main kingpins of the trafficking rackets are mostly women and it is the women who indulge in girl trafficking more.
 But for purely commercial reasons he had to make his film that way otherwise, “he wouldn’t have got any nominations in film festivals or made any mark in docu world if he had shown the reality”.

 I was involved in another global project on the misuse of India’s dowry laws where I was helping the project owner in creating content.
 I was told not to create pure MRA content as that would not help the project anywhere.
 Even though he had good contacts in the international media to get through with his project, he knew that would not happen if the content didn’t have feminist ‘imperfections’ in it.
 He was afraid that media houses would not even look at it if it didn’t have those ‘imperfections’ inbuilt in the project.